pikipupiba/FrontOfHouseProductions/memory-bank/techContext.md

 5. **TypeScript Support**: All libraries must have good TypeScript definitions

 This strategy ensures we build a robust application while maintaining performance and developer experience.
 The selected libraries provide a comprehensive foundation for all planned features while keeping the codebase maintainable and sustainable for the long term.

+## Integration Implementation Approach

+Our approach to implementing integrations follows these principles:

+1. **Standardized Architecture**: All integrations follow the same adapter pattern
+2. **Cache-First Strategy**: Prioritize cached data for performance with async updates
+3. **Graceful Degradation**: Services should degrade gracefully when external APIs fail
+4. **Comprehensive Logging**: Detailed logging of all integration operations
+5. **Security-First**: Secure handling of all API credentials
+6. **Progressive Enhancement**: Core functionality without integrations, enhanced with them

+This implementation approach ensures consistent, reliable, and maintainable integrations across all external services while protecting the application from external dependencies.